KhronosGroup/glTF-Sample-Models/2.0/AnisotropyBarnLamp/README.md

 There is a close correlation between the texture coordinates and the anisotropyDirection, because the surface tangents are calculated from the UVs and the surface normals of the model.
 This is explained in a video from Babylon js [Unraveling Advanced Anisotropic Reflections](https://www.youtube.com/watch?v=Zk0A5UzNLNw) on Youtube.

 ![screenshot](screenshot/anisotropy_TextureCoordinates.jpg)
 (above) Texture coordinates for the metal material.
-The parts with vertical UV strips are assined a pink color to stretch the anisotropy in a horizontal direction (perpendicular to the brushed pattern) while the horizontal UV strips use a cyan color to stretch the anisotropy in a vertical direction.
+The parts with vertical UV strips are assigned a pink color to stretch the anisotropy in a horizontal direction (perpendicular to the brushed pattern) while the horizontal UV strips use a cyan color to stretch the anisotropy in a vertical direction.

 ![screenshot](screenshot/anisotropy_RemovingChannels.jpg)
 (above) The affect of each color channel in the anisotropyDirectionTexture.
 Left to right: the full anisotropy texture, filling the red channel with black, filling the green channel with black, filling the blue channel with black.